 The interest and cooperation of all shareholders in our affairs are considered to be of the greatest importance to your management.
 Even if you expect to attend the annual meeting, it is urgently requested that, whether your share holdings are large or small, you promptly fill in, date, sign and return the enclosed proxy card in the envelope provided or vote by telephone or on the Internet.
 If you do so now, we will be saved the expense of follow-up notices.

-The Board of Directors Recommends a Vote FOR Proposals 1, 2 and 3, for the "EVERY YEAR" option for Proposal 4, and AGAINST Proposal 5.
+The Board of Directors Recommends a Vote FOR Proposals 1, 2, 3 and 4, and AGAINST Proposals 5 and 6.